paytabscom/paytabs-android-library-sample/README.md

 PaymentSdkActivity.start3DSRecurringCardPayment(
     this,
     configData,
-    PaymentSDKSavedCardInfo("Masked card", "Visa or MC or card type"), "Token",
+    new PaymentSDKSavedCardInfo("Masked card", "Visa or MC or card type"), "Token",
     this);
 ```